Should you sell backlinks/external links on your blog/website?

 Is the external website a part of PBN?

-You do not want to be involved in a link building scheme such as a PBN.
+You do not want to join a link-building scheme like a PBN.

-In the interest of keeping this post short, I am not including how you identify a PBN here.
-I do have a guide which you can read on the website.
+To keep this post short, I am not including how you identify a PBN here.
+I do have a guide on the website, which you can read.

 If and when you identify that the external website is part of a PBN, you politely say no.

-Even though search engines have evolved, and they are quite good at identifying backlinking practices that may pass link equity unnaturally and discounting them while ranking a URL for a query, it is a good practice to manually audit every link you are placing on your website.
+Even though search engines have evolved, and they are quite good at identifying backlinking practices that may pass link equity unnaturally and discounting them while ranking a URL for a query, it is a good practice to audit every link you place on your website manually.
 It is not considered a good practice to artificially inflate the “editorial votes” to your page.

 Traffic & Ranking Keywords of the external website